joshmedeski/t-smart-tmux-session-manager/README.md

 # t - the smart tmux session manager

 tmux is a powerful tool, but dealing with sessions can be painful.
-This scriptmakes it easy to create and switch tmux sessions:
+This script makes it easy to create and switch tmux sessions:

 ## Prerequisites